 Loyola University Maryland

-Loyola University Maryland features a Master of Science (MS) in Clinical or Counseling Psychology with graduate students choosing one of two tracks: the practitioner track and the thesis track.
+Loyola University Maryland features a Master of Science (MS) in Clinical or Counseling Psychology with graduate students choosing one of two tracks: the practitioner track or the thesis track.
 Graduate students pursuing the practitioner track generally graduate and find employment under the supervision of a PhD-level psychologist.
 The practitioner track also prepares students to work toward the Licensed Clinical Professional Counselor (LCPC) credential or to move on to doctoral studies while the thesis track provides the foundation necessary for graduates to move on to a doctoral program.
-Prospective applicants to the program, who do not hold a bachelor’s degree in psychology, must complete a handful of prerequisite courses, including introductory psychology and abnormal psychology, before being admitted to the master’s program.
+Prospective applicants to the program who do not hold a bachelor’s degree in psychology must complete prerequisite courses, including introductory psychology and abnormal psychology, before being admitted to the master’s program.